 Where we are also acting for your proposed lender in a transaction we have a duty to fully reveal to your lender all relevant facts about the purchase and mortgage.
 This includes:

-· any differences between your mortgage application and information we receive during the transaction
+- any differences between your mortgage application and information we receive during the transaction; or

 Pindoria Solicitors is committed to promoting compliance with the requirements of the Criminal Finances Act 2017 within its practices as well as in those areas in which it has influence.
 The firm does not tolerate tax evasion, or the facilitation thereof in any circumstances, whether committed by or facilitated by a client, personnel or associated persons/companies.